Maggie Andrews & Janis Lomas

 still – oppressed them.

-Historians Maggie Andrews and Janis Lomas round off our celebration of International Women’s Day with their tale of women and womanhood
+Historian Janis Lomas rounds off our celebration of International Women’s Day with her tales of women and womanhood